biocypher/biochatter-paper/manuscript.md

 The Pytest framework is implemented at https://github.com/biocypher/biochatter/blob/main/benchmark, and more information and results are available at https://biocypher.github.io/biochatter/benchmark.

 To prevent leakage of benchmarking data (and subsequent contamination of future LLMs), we implement an encryption routine on the benchmark datasets.
-The encryption is performed using a hybrid encryption scheme, where the data is encrypted with a symmetric key, which is in turn encrypted with an asymmetric key.
+The encryption is performed using a hybrid encryption scheme, where the data are encrypted with a symmetric key, which is in turn encrypted with an asymmetric key.
 The datasets are stored in a dedicated encrypted pipeline that is only accessible to the workflow that executes the benchmark.
 These processes are implemented at https://github.com/biocypher/llm-test-dataset and accessed from the benchmark procedure in BioChatter.